cyclopunk/Rigger/README.md

 # Rigger

+Rigger is a framework that adds dependency injection, lifecycle managerment, application eventing and other services to a DotNet application with very minimal setup.

+It was developed to address some feature gaps that I was struggling with in C# DI frameworks, and to reduce the startup time for projects that I was working on for my job and personally.

-Rigger is a framework for dependency injection, inversion of control and container-managed instances.
-It is a part of a greater project I'm working on.
-It is being developed to address some feature gaps in common C# DI frameworks.
-Some may notice that it is very Spring Boot-esq and that is intentional.
-It is the hope that this platform can be used to quickly build projects with advanced features.
+I owe much of the "feel" and ergonomics of Rigger to the SpringBoot project.
+I hope that Rigger will be used to quickly build projects and prototypes with advanced features.

 Rigger is designed to be fast, lightweight, extensible and easy to use (configuration-lite).

 Rigger is also a drop-in replacement for IServiceProvider for dotnetcore projects.

+The project name and plugin scheme is inspired by the Role Playing Game Shadowrun.
+Riggers augment their capabilities by using autonomous drones with different features.

 ### Features
-+ Component Scanning
++ Component Scanning - Rigger does not use a single configuration file to manage DI, it scans the assembly at startup and registers all classes with special annotations.
 + Attribute based registration and autowiring.
 + Configuration-based Value Injection
 + Transient, Singleton, Scopped and Thread based registrations